Les Misérables (musical): The All-Star Staged Concert (2019–2021)

-The Arena Spectacular world tour (2024–present)
+The Arena Spectacular World Tour (2024–2026)

 A concert production began a world tour on 19 September 2024, starting in Belfast, Northern Ireland.
-The tour utilizes guest performers at some stops.
-Performers who have starred in the production include Alfie Boe, Killian Donnelly, Peter Jöback and Gerónimo Rauch in the role of Valjean, and Michael Ball, Bradley Jaden, Hayden Tee and Jeremy Secomb in the role of Javert.
-Also in the cast have been Katie Hall, Lucie Jones and Rachelle Ann Go as Fantine; Gavin Lee, Luke Kempner and Matt Lucas as Thénardier; Bonnie Langford, Marina Prior and Linzi Hateley as Madame Thénardier; Secomb, Earl Carpenter and Tommy Körberg as the Bishop of Digne; Nathania Ong as Éponine; and Jac Yarrow as Marius.
-London reviews of the production were favourable.
+The tour utilized guest performers at some stops.
+Performers who starred in the production included Alfie Boe, Donnelly, Peter Jöback and Gerónimo Rauch as Valjean, and Ball, Jaden, Tee and Jeremy Secomb as Javert.
+Also in the cast were Hall, Jones, Jeon, Go and Barks as Fantine; Gavin Lee, Luke Kempner and Lucas as Thénardier; Bonnie Langford, Prior, Linzi Hateley and Salonga as Madame Thénardier; Secomb, Carpenter, Polycarpou, Quast, and Tommy Körberg as the Bishop of Digne; Nathania Ong as Éponine; Jac Yarrow as Marius; and Madge as Bamatabois.
+UK and US reviews of the concert were favourable.
+After stopping in 34 cities in 17 countries in Europe, Asia, Australia and the Middle East, the tour ended at Radio City Music Hall in New York on 9 August 2026.

 International productions

 The show has been produced in at least 42 countries and translated into at least 23 languages: English, French (re-translated from the English version), Croatian (three versions), German (Austria and Germany), Spanish (six versions: two from Spain, two from Mexico, one from Argentina, and one from Venezuela), Japanese, Hebrew, Hungarian, Icelandic, Norwegian (Bokmål and Nynorsk), Polish, Swedish (in Sweden and in Finland), Dutch (Netherlands and Belgium), Danish, Finnish, Brazilian Portuguese, Estonian, Czech, Mauritian Creole, Basque, Catalan and Korean.
 Including singles and promos, there have been over seventy official recordings from worldwide productions.

 The first full production in the European mainland was in Oslo, Norway at Det Norske Teatret and opened on 17 March 1988.
 The production was in Norwegian and starred singer/actor Øystein Wiik as Jean Valjean, Paul Åge Johannessen as Javert, Øivind Blunck as Thénardier, Kari Gjærum as Fantine, Amund Enger as Enjolras and Guri Schanke as Éponine.
 The production was a box office hit, with approximately 10% of Norway's entire population seeing the show in the first 6 months. Øystein Wiik went on to star as Jean Valjean in productions in Vienna and London in 1989–1990.

 The stage show, which had changed so significantly since its Parisian conception as a stadium concert in 1980, was translated back into the language of Victor Hugo for its French world première in Montreal, Quebec, Canada, in 1991.
 Five shows a week were in French, and three per week were in English.

 In 1998, a concert version in English was produced in Malta, at the Mediterranean Conference Centre, Valletta.
 This production was staged by a company called Act React and featured Ray Mangion as Jean Valjean, Roger Tirazona as Javert, Julie James as Fantine, Leila Benn Harris as Éponine, Claire Debono as Cosette, Fabrizio Faniello as Marius, Lawrence Gray as Enjolras, Rennie Vella as Thenardier, Doreen Galea as Madame Thenardier, Dean Zammit as Gavroche and Hannah Schembri as Little Cosette.